 We hope we were able to intrigue you enough about recommendation systems.
 Building one such system of our own has been an exciting and insightful experience.
 Our aim was to highlight the learnings and share them.
 We discussed composition of the team, vision-mission and strategic stuff and finally a glimpse of the overall architecture.
 Stay tuned, we have a number of detailed follow-ups coming shortly covering aspects of understanding customers, modeling for new and existing users, setting up online AB experiments, offline evaluation framework and more.

-If you like what you read and you’re someone who wants to work on open, interesting projects in a caring environment.
-We’re on the lookout for Data Engineers, Data Scientists, Data Science Managers, and Data Engineering Managers.
+If you like what you’ve read and you’re someone who wants to work on open, interesting projects in a caring environment, we’re on the lookout for Data Engineers, Data Scientists, Data Science Managers, and Data Engineering Managers.
 Check out our full list of open roles here – from Backend to Frontend and everything in between.
 We’d love to have you on board for an amazing journey ahead.